Get more from your salary

 Redirecting some of your pre-tax income into super has benefits

-for more information on how this can benefit you.
+sacrifice super for more information on how this can benefit

-Your employer is not required to pay fringe benefits tax on
+Your employer is not required to pay FBT on super.

 Case study: Jacqui salary packages her car